 The Joint Center’s issue brief Expanding Broadband in the Black Rural South highlights the challenges and solutions in expanding broadband in the Black Rural South (Southern rural counties with populations that are 35 percent Black or higher).

-Dr. Harrison’s four-page issue brief summarizes the research, analysis, and solutions that will be detailed in her forthcoming 45-page report on the same topic, which will be released later this summer.
+Dr. Harrison’s four-page issue brief summarizes the research, analysis, and solutions detailed in this 36-page report.